19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (c) any work referred to in section 29(1)(b) or (d); or

-(d) any work necessary to repair or renew any pipes, poles, wires, cables or ducts referred to in section 63(a)(ii),
+(d) any work necessary to repair or renew any pipe, wire, cable or duct referred to in section 63(a)(ii),

 the management corporation may, by its agents, employees or contractors, enter upon any part of the parcel for the purpose of carrying out the work —

-(i) in the case of an emergency — at any time; or
+(i) in the case of an emergency, at any time; or

-(ii) in any other case — at any reasonable time on notice being given to any occupier of that part of the parcel.
+(ii) in any other case, at any reasonable time on notice being given to any occupier of that part of the parcel.

 (2) Any person who obstructs or hinders a management corporation in the exercise of any power under this section shall be guilty of an offence.

+[LT(S)A, s.
+49]

 ### By-laws for common property

 32\.—(1) Every parcel comprised in a strata title plan shall be regulated by by-laws.

-(2) Subject to the Fourth Schedule, the by-laws prescribed by regulations shall be the by-laws for every parcel comprised in a strata title plan in respect of which a management corporation is constituted on or after the date of commencement of this section, and no by-law made under this section or section 33 shall be inconsistent with any such prescribed by-law.
+(2) Subject to the Fourth Schedule, the by-laws prescribed by regulations shall be the by-laws for every parcel comprised in a strata title plan in respect of which a management corporation is constituted on or after 1st April 2005, and no by-law made under this section or section 33 shall be inconsistent with any such prescribed by-law.

-(3) Save where otherwise provided in section 33, a management corporation may, pursuant to a special resolution, make by-laws, or amend, add to or repeal any by-laws made under this subsection, for the purpose of controlling and managing the use or enjoyment of the parcel comprised in the strata title plan, including all or any of the following purposes:
+(3) Save where otherwise provided in section 33, a management corporation may, pursuant to a special resolution, make by-laws, or amend, add to or repeal any by-laws made under this section, for the purpose of controlling and managing the use or enjoyment of the parcel comprised in the strata title plan, including all or any of the following purposes:

 (a) safety and security measures;